Johan Beyen

 Johan Willem "Wim" Beyen (2 May 1897 – 29 April 1976) was a Dutch politician and diplomat of Liberal signature and businessman.
 Beyen played an important role in the creation of the European Economic Community and is regarded as one of the Founding fathers of the European Union.

 Personalia

 The official surname of Johan Willem (Wim) Beyen was Beijen, but he preferred to write his name as Beyen because he thought that this name was more appropriate for his international connections (the "ij" digraph only occurs in Dutch).

 His father, Karel Hendrik Beijen, was a lawyer.
 He was the company secretary of the Maatschappij tot Exploitatie van Staatsspoorwegen, one of the Dutch railroad companies.
 His mother, Louisa Maria Coenen, stemmed from a family of musicians.
 He had two brothers.
 One of them was the archaeologist Hendrik Gerard Beyen.

 In 1922, Wim Beyen married Petronella J.G.
 (Nelly) Hijmans van Anrooij.
 They had two sons and a daughter.
 At the end of the 1930s, Beyen had a relationship with the Austrian Margaretha Antonia (Gretel) Lubinka.
 After World War II his first marriage was dissolved and he married Gretel.
-This marriage was a very happy one.
+This marriage was a happy one.